For SellersSeller Guide

 5. Margin Profile

-Higher EBITDA margins indicate pricing power, operational efficiency, and a defensible competitive position.
+High, sustainable EBITDA margins signal pricing power, operational efficiency, and a resilient competitive position.

 • EBITDA margins > 30%: Premium